-The OISSS dataset grids the Level-2 orbital swath data from the Aquarius/SAC-D satellite mission (25 August 2011 to 7 June 2015), the Soil Moisture Active Passive (SMAP) satellite mission (April 2015 – present) and the Soil Moisture and Ocean Salinity (SMOS) satellite mission onto a 0.25-degree spatial and 4-day temporal grid using Optimal Interpolation (OI).
-In the current version of the OISSS dataset, SMOS data are used to fill gaps in SMAP observations during June-July 2019 and August-September 2022.
+The OISSS dataset grids the Level-2 orbital data from the Aquarius/SAC-D satellite mission (25 August 2011 to 7 June 2015), the Soil Moisture Active Passive (SMAP) satellite mission (April 2015 – present) and the Soil Moisture and Ocean Salinity (SMOS) satellite mission (January 2011-present) onto a 0.25-degree spatial and 1-day temporal grid using Optimal Interpolation (OI).

 Input Data:

-1. Aquarius Level-2 (L2) version 5.0 (end-of-mission) data are produced by the NASA Goddard Space Flight Center’s Aquarius Data Processing System (ADPS) and distributed by the Physical Oceanography Distributed Active Archive Center (PO.DAAC) of the Jet Propulsion Laboratory (JPL), available at https://podaac.jpl.nasa.gov/dataset/AQUARIUS_L2_SSS_V5.
+- Aquarius Level 2 (L2) version 5.0 (end-of-mission) data are produced by the NASA Goddard Space Flight Center’s Aquarius Data Processing System (ADPS) and distributed by the Physical Oceanography Distributed Active Archive Center (PO.DAAC) of the Jet Propulsion Laboratory (JPL), available at https://podaac.jpl.nasa.gov/dataset/AQUARIUS_L2_SSS_V5.

-2. SMAP observations of SSS are obtained from Level-2 version 5.0 SMAP data produced by the Remote Sensing Systems (RSS; www.remss.com).
+- SMAP observations of SSS are obtained from Level 2 version 6.0 SMAP data produced by the Remote Sensing Systems (RSS; www.remss.com).

-3. SMOS observations of SSS are obtained from the SMOS Level-2 SSS data products generated by version 700 of the Level 2 OS Operational Processor (L2OS).
+- SMOS observations of SSS are obtained from the SMOS Level 2 SSS data products generated by version 700 of the Level 2 OS Operational Processor (L2OS).
 The data are available from the ESA SMOS online dissemination service at https://smos-diss.eo.esa.int/oads/access/.

 Quality control: